LucianoAdonis/lucianoadonis.github.io/index.md

     - <a href="https://gist.github.com/LucianoAdonis/91398d78df653e6a2d4969c87261b184" target="_blank">Team Building Activities</a>
         - <a href="https://gist.github.com/LucianoAdonis/da2d0e3b8cea63407eb0a181bf30985f" target="_blank">Music to Describe Your Sprint</a>

+- **Hack a Facebook**:
+    - <a href="https://gist.github.com/LucianoAdonis/77e2ba214320560e1f4958a30152f262" target="_blank">Apple Security for Family and Friends</a>

 ---

-## 🙌 Contribute
+## ⌬ Contribute

 Want to contribute?
 Open a PR or reach out to me directly!
 I'll be setting up a contributor page soon.
-Feedback and suggestions are always welcome. 😄
+Feedback and suggestions are always welcome.